-"File" \rightarrow "New" to get rid of (hopefully saved) analog circuit and get new blank sheet.
+"File" → "New" to get rid of (hopefully saved) analog circuit and get new blank sheet.
 "Save as" with appropriate name.
 (You will probably have to navigate back to your folder again.)

-Right click on schematic sheet \rightarrow "Place component".
-Use TTL \rightarrow 74LS series flip flops and gates.
-For the DAC use "Mixed" \rightarrow "ADC_DAC \rightarrow VDAC.
-For the comparator, use "Analog" \rightarrow "Comparator" \rightarrow LM311N.
+Right click on schematic sheet → "Place component".
+Use TTL →74LS series flip flops and gates.
+For the DAC use "Mixed" → "ADC_DAC → VDAC.
+For the comparator, use "Analog" → "Comparator" → LM311N.
 This is the same part you used in the lab and needs all the same connections, including power supplies - go back and look at the data sheet or your notebook if necessary.
 If you want to be clever, you can notice that there is a large unit of the circuit that is repeated four times.
 So draw just this part once, copy, and paste it three times.
 You can then interconnect.

-The "Word generator" can generate an arbitrary timing diagram on up to sixteen lines.
-Each 4-hex-digit "word" in the list drives the sixteen output lines (four bits per digit), and the generator advances through the list of words at the clock rate that is set in the generator.
+The "Word generator" can generate an arbitrary timing diagram on up to 32 outputs.
+Double-click on the word generator to bring up the programming window.
+Set the display to "Hex".
+Each 8-hex-digit "word" in the list drives the 32 output lines (four bits per octal digit), and the generator advances through the list of words at the clock rate that is set in the generator.
 Set rate to 1 kHz.
-Eight clock pulses are enough for a conversion, so you can use just the first twelve words.
-Set "end" to 000C to stop it at this point.
+Eight clock pulses are enough for a conversion, so you can use just the first sixteen words.
+Right-click on the 16th word and "set final position" to stop it at this point.
 You can use one bit for the clock, one to make the "reset" pulse (so you don't need a switch-put this at the beginning), and one to make the "start" pulse.
-If you use just the lsb of three of the hex digits, it will be easier to "read" your table (or set the format to binary).
+If you use just the lsb of the first three hex digits, it will be easier to "read" your table (or set the format to binary and use the three lowest bits).
+Try 1000 Hz for an initial clock speed.

-The logic analyzer clock should be set about 64x word generator clock rate to give good resolution, then set "clocks per division" to about 64 for a reasonable display.
-(Double-click logic analyzer to open its display, then click on the "set" box under "clock" to set rate.)
+The logic analyzer will produce a timing diagram plotting all the inputs.
+Double-click the logic analyzer to open its display, then click on the "set" box under "clock" to set the rate to about 100x word generator clock rate to give good time resolution.
+Also set pretrigger samples to 200 and post trigger to 10,000.
+Then set "clocks per division" to 200 for a reasonable display.
 You can monitor the clock, start and reset pulses as well as the four D flip-flop outputs and the comparator out (and the four J-K f/f outputs if you want).
 If you "color code" the wires going into the logic analyzer, the corresponding traces on the analysis plot will come out in the same color.
 This can be handy.
-Use a four-channel oscilloscope to look at the comparator inputs and output.
-Push 'reverse' button to set white background before printing.
+Use a two-channel oscilloscope to look at the comparator inputs.
+Push 'reverse' button to set white background.
+Time/div should be two word generator clock periods.

-For "Vin" source, try "Sources" → "Signal Voltage sources" → DC_Interactive_Voltage.
+For "Vin" source, try "Sources" \rightarrow "Signal Voltage sources" \rightarrow DC_Interactive_Voltage.
 Slider will set the voltage to any value in the range set in "Properties".
 Cycling the power (0-1) rocker switch in the upper right corner resets all the plots to start at the left edge.
+You can print everything from the grapher for maximum flexibility.

-If you are running out of time for making the second circui, you can ask the instructor for a pre-drawn one.
+If you are running out of time for making the second circuit, you can ask the instructor for a pre-drawn one.